 There are no incompatible changes to SQL syntax in Impala 1.2.0 (beta).

-The new catalogd service might require changes to any user-written scripts that stop,
+The new catalogd service might require changes to

-start, or restart Impala services, install or upgrade Impala packages, or issue REFRESH
+install or upgrade Impala packages, or issue REFRESH

 or